 Where to stay in Hua Hin

 There are so many fantastic resorts in and around town.
-When we have stayed there on a budget we quite enjoyed Ibis hotel, a classic favourite is the Dusit Thani though a bit outside of town.
-A bit wore but stop up to standard.
+When we have stayed there on a budget, we enjoyed Ibis hotel; a classic favourite is the Dusit Thani though a bit outside of town and a bit worn but still up to standard.
 My number one choice for Hua Hin would always be Centara, the old Railway hotel.
-During our visit last time we got an excellent deal from Hilton so absolutely nothing to complain about there.
-Great views, perfect location and a very huge swimming pool.

 A disclaimer for this whole blog post is that it is hard to assume the situation in Hua Hin at the moment.
-If the city opens up, I hope that it gets back to normal for all these places.
+If the city opens up, I hope it returns to normal for all these places.
 But do your research thoroughly in these covid times.

-Arriving to Hua Hin’s airport we ordered a Grab to take us the short transfer to downtown.
-That was the most reasonable price.
+Arriving at Hua Hin’s airport, we ordered a Grab to take us the short transfer to downtown.
+That was the most reasonable priced transfer.